 Edit-R Synthetic crRNA Controls are recommended as positive controls for CRISPR-Cas9 experiments utilizing synthetic crRNA to optimize transfection conditions and verify Cas9 nuclease expression.

 Gene-specific positive controls and kits aredesigned and validated for mismatch detection assays to verify gene editing experiments.
 They configured as follows:

 - Individual Edit-R crRNA Control for human or mouse, (5 nmol or 20 nmol) designed against:

 - DNA (cytosine-5)-methyltransferase 3B (DNMT3B)

-- Edit-R crRNA Control Kits for human, mouse, or rat containing the following:
+- Edit-R crRNA Control Kits for human or mouse containing the following:

 - Either a 5 nmol or 20 nmol Edit-R CRISPR Synthetic crRNA Control

 - 5 nmol Edit-R crRNA Control forward primer

 - 5 nmol Edit-R crRNA Control reverse primer

 Edit-R Lethal crRNA Controls are universal positive controls designed to induce cell death in a dose- and Cas9-dependent manner by targeting multiple repeat regions in the genome.